 You get three 22″ Hyper Flite arrows included in the package, along with the fantastic illuminated scope, a rope cocking sled, and lube wax.
 It’s an exceptional crossbow and one you’ll love using if you’re able to handle its power.

-Why is it special?
-The high power stroke here can give you exceptional hunting performance.
+What we liked: The high power stroke here can give you exceptional hunting performance.
 You’re able to deliver that power with accuracy.
 On top of that, the build quality is brilliant, and this crossbow should last for many years.

 More features: nock sensor, anti-dry fire trigger system, finger guards, 1.5-5×32 illuminated scope, rope cocking device, side mount quiver, two 22″ Headhunter arrows, lube wax